 You may buy tickets online at coloradoshakes.org.
 You may also call the box office at 303-492-8008 or walk up to the ticket window at 972 Broadway in Boulder.
-The box office is open during the season from 10 a.m. to 5 p.m., Monday through Friday.
+The box office is open year-round from 10 a.m. to 5 p.m., Monday through Friday.

 Ticket exchanges are free for subscribers.
 Single-ticket buyers are charged $3 per seat to exchange.
 All exchanges must be made at least one business day in advance of a performance.
 When exchanging into a higher-priced performance or seat(s), the difference in ticket price must be paid before the exchange can be completed.
 No refunds are given for exchanges into lower-priced performances or seats.
 Ticket exchanges are subject to seat availability.
 CSF does not make refunds on any purchases.

 Preview performances afford audiences a "sneak peek" at the completed production and offer a reduced ticket price.
 Be the first audience to see the play in its entirety with directors and designers in the house.
 Preview performances are held the night prior to opening night.

 There is street parking along University Avenue and in the University Hill area.
 Many patrons use the university’s Euclid Autopark, which is about a five-minute walk from the theaters.
 Go here for more information on parking.